Learn more about ActiveChristianity, or explore our theme pages for more

-To fight the good fight of faith means that we abide in the Word by faith, regardless of what we feel or what we think we understand.
-Jesus said, “If you abide in My word, you are My disciples indeed.”
+To fight the good fight of faith means that we abide in the word by faith, regardless of what we feel or what we think we understand.
+Jesus said, “If you abide in My word, you are Mys indeed.”
 John 8:31.

 It is written, “Do not be overcome by evil, but overcome evil with good.”
 Romans 12:21.
 We have passions and desires that maintain the opposite.
-We have human reasoning that says, “This is impossible; then they will do what they want with me; they will walk all over me,” etc. Here we have an exhortation by Paul: “Likewise you also, reckon yourselves to be dead indeed to sin, but alive to God in Christ Jesus our Lord.
-Therefore do not let sin reign in your mortal body, that you should obey it in its lusts.”
+We have human reasoning that says, “This is impossible; then they will do what they want with me; they will walk all over me,” etc. Here we have an exhortation by Paul: “Likewise you also, reckon yourselves to be dead indeed, but alive to God in Christ Jesus our Lord.
+Therefore do not let sin reign in your mortal body, that you should obey it in its .”
 Romans 6:11-12.

-Fighting the good fight of faith means that we stand firmly anchored in the Word in the power of the Spirit, reckoning ourselves dead to our feelings and our human reasoning, not letting sin rule in our mortal body by obeying its lusts.
+To fight the good fight of faith means that we stand firmly anchored in the word in the power of the Spirit, reckoning ourselves dead to our feelings and our human reasoning, not letting sin rule in our mortal body by obeying its lusts.
 We have to do what Jesus says: Take up our cross daily and deny ourselves.
-(Luke 9:23) Paul also says the same thing: “But if by the Spirit you put to death the deeds of the body, you will live.”
+(Luke 9:23.)
+Paul also says the same thing: “But if by the Spirit youthe , you will live.”
 Romans 8:13.

-Most people do not want to acknowledge this fight and this suffering.
-Most preachers use their abilities to present the Christian life as being as easy and as glorious as possible.
+Many people do not want to acknowledge this fight and this suffering.
+It is not uncommon for preachers to use their abilities to present the Christian life as being as easy and as glorious as possible.
 They explain how Jesus has done everything and as a result we don't have to do anything.
 They say, “Jesus has suffered for us; He died for us, and He has redeemed us completely.
 We must only believe in His finished work, and then we will automatically live an overcoming life.
 As long as we just look up to Jesus, the fruit of the Spirit which we read about in Galatians 5:22 will come.”

-However, when fighting the good fight in order to abide in His Word and pursuing sanctification is preached, people cry out: “Bondage!
+However, when fighting the good fight in order to abide in His word and pursuingis preached, people cry out: “Bondage!
 Striving in your own strength!
 You want to sanctify yourself!” etc. They are enemies of the cross of Christ.
 You can see that by their conduct.
-(Philippians 3:18-19) This is why they do not have fellowship with one another as the Father and the Son have fellowship.
+(Philippians 3:18-19.)
+This is why they do not have with one another as the Father and the Son have fellowship.
 In spite of this they do not want to acknowledge what is written in James 4:1-4.
 They have turned away from the truth to the lie.
 They are not sound in the faith.
-(Titus 1:13)
+(Titus 1:13.)